reduxjs/redux/docs/tutorials/fundamentals/part-2-concepts-data-flow.md

 ## Core Concepts and Principles

-**TODO** Something from the "Core Concepts" and "Three Principles" pages here?
+**FIXME** Something from the "Core Concepts" and "Three Principles" pages here?

 ## Redux Application Data Flow